charlax/python-education/README.md

 Ramping up with professional Python
 ===================================

-The goal of this documentation is to introduce you to the world of professional Python.
-It will be providing concrete exercises, because the best way to learn is to do.
+The goal of this documentation is to help you become a productive Python developer.

+It assumes that those skills will be used in a professional environment.
+It includes concrete exercises, because the best way to learn is by doing.
+It focuses on real-world, applied documentation that will help your programming on a day-to-day basis.

+This doc assumes programming knowledge and experience.

+If you're also interested in generic programming best practices, I've compiled a list of [professional programming](https://github.com/charlax/professional-programming) resources.

 Learning the language
 =====================